-- 1. The TCP stack provided in the software development kit for the Gemini chipset was found to have a relatively high impact on the Gemini processor, impacting overall responsiveness and throughput. - 2.
+- 1. A TCP stack needs resources to implement the features described above, impacting overall responsiveness and throughput. - 2.
+The TCP stack decides when a data segment is sent.
 The default value of the Microsoft TCP stack TcpAckFrequency setting (2), resulted in a 200ms delay in the round trip time to Gemini because the stack was waiting for a second packet from Gemini before sending the ACK packet for the first packet.
 Gemini on the other hand was waiting for an ACK to the first packet before sending the second packet... deadlock!
 The deadlock was always broken after 200ms by the Microsoft stack sending an ACK, even if it had not received a second packet within that time.
 So the system worked reliably but with frequent delays of 200ms resulting in low throughput.